 It all started in 2018 with the MR2200ac, Synology’s third home router.

 Before that, the RT1900ac and RT2600ac were released in 2016 and 2017.

-Together with the MR2200ac, Synology updated its router firmware, called Synology Router Manager or SRM, to version 1.2.
+With the MR2200ac, Synology updated its router firmware, Synology Router Manager or SRM, to version 1.2.
 Among other things, the new firmware brings mesh functionality to select Synology routers.